-(A) The purpose of this rule is to establish procedures for the filing and resolution of complaints involving the programs, services, policies, or administrative practices of the Ohio department of developmental disabilities ("department") or any of the entities under contract with the department.
+(A) This rule establishes procedures for the filing and resolution of complaints involving the programs, services, policies, or administrative practices of the Ohio department of developmental disabilities ("department") or an entity under contract with the department.

-(B) Any aggrieved person or organization, including a county board of developmental disabilities, may file a complaint involving the programs, services, policies, or administrative practices of the department or any of the entities under contract with the department except:
+(B) Any aggrieved person or organization, including a county board of developmental disabilities, may file a complaint involving the programs, services, policies, or administrative practices of the department or an entity under contract with the department except:

 (1) An employee of the department may not file a complaint under this rule.